 8. Live in your vehicle

 There’s a reason van life is taking off—it’s a way to live rent-free!
 Once you purchase the vehicle and convert it by adding sleeping, cooking, and washing areas, you can live rent-free in your car or van, and travel whenever you’d like.
+You can even buy an already converted van online and have it delivered to your current address!

 9. Teach English abroad